-Tightly wrap the rubber tape with 2 layers of electrical tape.
+Tightly wrap the rubber tape with 2 layers of electrical tape to protect the vapor wrap.
 Note: The electrical tape should extend 1 inch beyond the vapor wrap to ensure full coverage.
 You can easily remove the weatherproofing by cutting down one side of the wrap and peeling it away.